addulac/phd/source/13_models.md

 #### Inference

 Several inference methods have been proposed for the HDP in the literature that mostly, either rely on Markov Chain Monte Carlo method (MCMC) or Variational Inference.
-In their seminal paper [@HDP], the authors propose different sampling schemes.
+In their seminal paper [@teh2006hierarchical], the authors propose different sampling schemes.
 In this section, we give the main results needed to derive the Gibbs updates for the model parameters.

 \noindent
 **Sampling by Direct Assignment**